Charlotte Lewis (artist): McMenamins brewpubs and hotels

 As she did in the Mrs. Jordan painting at Kennedy School, Lewis freely incorporated elements from various aspects of her life.
 Seemingly mysterious symbols on all three panels connect Black Americans to Africa.
 Lewis incorporated Egyptian imagery and West African Adinkra symbols to visually articulate her connection to her African ancestry.
 The Egyptian symbols are the ankh, lotus blossoms, wheat sheaves, and scarab beetles.
 Lewis honors Black Americans’ connection to Western Africa with prayers to the Yoruba deities that are enclosed in colorful triangle shapes along the bottom of the artwork and spread across all three of the panels.
 On the middle panel, Lewis especially refers to Ogun, who is the god of iron, by including a tin spoon and small, decorative triangles of tin from a food can.
 Another element of the mixed-media painting is cowrie shells.
 Lewis was not alone in infusing her art with African symbols.
 The practice of incorporating “elements, ideas, and ornamentation from our ancestral homeland characterizes the vision of the Diaspora of many artists,” according to historian Carolyn Mazloomi.

 Kwanzaa celebration

 "Lewis especially loved the North Portland Library and started the annual Kwanzaa celebration there in 1993."
 Along with others, including Cruz, Lewis organized a Kwanzaa celebration at either the Interstate Firehouse Cultural Center or the library from 1993 to 1998.

 Personal life

 Lewis never married and had no children.

 Legacy

 Within the Portland Black community, Lewis was known for her dedication to art, education, and community.
-"Everything in Charlotte's life happened for art," according to Brown, the photographer.
+"Everything in Charlotte's life happened for art," according to Brown, the photographer and activist.
 Lewis was also committed to education.
 "First and foremost, Charlotte used art as a teaching tool," Cruz said, and added, "For her, it was about communication of community awareness."
 Anderson of the Black United Fund, noted "We're going to miss her making art so visible and accessible."